Queens Public Library no longer charges daily late fines on overdue materials!

-Will the Library still charge a fee for each day requested books or other items are not picked up?
+Does the Library still charge a fee for requested books or other items that are not picked up?

-No. The Library is eliminating the fee for requested items not picked up.
+No. The Library has eliminated the fee for requested items not picked up.

 What types of fees are being charged at the Library?